Renting an Electric Scooter with Lovesharing

 Lovesharing Motos has designed solutions that are fully adapted to your needs.
-With motorcycles spread over different key points in Gran Canaria, the Lovesharing Motos app allows you to reserve your electric motorcycle with a 100% digital and free process.
+With motorcycles spread over different key points in Las Palmas de Gran Canaria, the Lovesharing Motos app allows you to reserve your electric motorcycle with a 100% digital process.
 This makes it easy and convenient to access our motorcycles and contribute to sustainability by reducing your carbon footprint.

 One of the great features of Lovesharing Motos is the different pay-per-use options that are available.
 If you are an occasional user, you can choose the pay-per-minute option and only pay for the time you use the motorcycle.
 Alternatively, if you use our motorcycles frequently, you can subscribe to our flat rate and enjoy unlimited minutes.
 There is also an option to prepay your minutes and use them when you need them.
 Check the website for up to date prices.